UBy/pdf-mrkdwn/README.md

 * **pdf-mrkdwn** depends on the **wkhtmltopdf** binary, which needs to be in the path. \
   It is recommended to use the static version of the binary (wkhtmltopdf-static).

+## About the current release

+The default configuration and CSS is suitable for creating standard novels.
+The next release will focus on providing more presets for other document types.

+If the defaults are not suitable for you, you need to create your own CSS and configuration file.
+To export the defaults use the following commands:

+* `pdf-markdown --cssToPath <target directory>`
+* `pdf-markdown --cfgToPath <target directory>`

 ## Installation

 `npm install -g pdf-markdown`